How to make the eCommerce experience more accessible

 Here are a few things you can do to ensure your customers can purchase from you.

 - Descriptive call-to-action buttons.
 “Add to Cart” or “Buy Now” are ideal descriptions because it’s perfectly clear what the user will do.
 Single words like “Select” or “Add” might not be clear enough.
 Even icons like a shopping cart or cancel button need to have descriptions associated with them.
 (For more guidance on calls-to-action, here are 4 simple steps.)

 - Descriptive alt tags.
 A photo can do a lot to communicate how powerful your hammer is.
 But it needs to be supported with copy.
-Adding descriptive text about the image ensures everyone (from people who see perfectly to the visually impaired) have a great experience on your site.
+Adding descriptive text about the image ensures everyone (from people who see perfectly to the visually impaired) has a great experience on your site.
 This is called an “alt tag” and it’s easily added through your CMS.

 - Form field labels.
 It’s a popular design trend to use placeholder text rather than a label for your form fields.
 Placeholders are not always read by assistive technology.
 So, a clear label, even if it’s visually hidden, is critical to ensure all shoppers understand the checkout process and can easily complete the purchase.

-Keep your messaging clear and your site easy to use.
+2. Keep your messaging clear and your site easy to use

 When in doubt, keep it simple.
 Don’t ask your customers to burn calories finding products they want.
 When people with disabilities are using screen readers, they listen as a machine reads them the copy on the page.
-That means everything, including buttons, need to make sense as stand alone copy.
+That means everything, including buttons, needs to make sense as stand-alone copy.
 And it has to make sense without visuals to tell the story.

 - Make sure your site is easy to navigate.
 Does your site navigation make sense if you use a screen reader?
 Do your buttons and images have alt tags?
 “Click here” doesn’t make sense without context.
 But “Explore our selection of hammers” sure does.